 - When we have considered reading strings in from files, and outputting strings, we have always thought about the whole string.

 - We can also do it character by character.

 - Once we have declared:

 '''

 char c;

 ifstream myfile;

-myfile.open(''inputfile.txt'');

-we can use:

-c = myfile.get();

-to read in a character from inputfile.txt.
+myfile.open("inputfile.txt");

 '''